-Given closed curves $\alpha,\beta$, the \emph{(geometric) intersection number} of them, $i(\alpha, \beta)$, is the minimal number of (transversal) intersection points between the representatives in the homotopy classes $[\alpha], [\beta]$ and the points are counted with multiplicity.
-Interestingly, geodesic representatives always attain the minimum.
-By multiplicity, we mean that we count a point with a weight if the curves pass through it multiple times.
-To find the weight at a point $p$ we can slightly move the curves in a neighborhood of $p$ to have only simple intersections.
-Then the minimum number of simple intersections is the weight.
-We can bound the intersection number from above in terms of the product of the lengths.
+\textbf{Intersection number.} Given closed curves $\alpha,\beta$, the \emph{(geometric) intersection number} of them, $i(\alpha, \beta)$, is the minimal number of (transversal) intersection points between representatives of homotopy classes $[\alpha], [\beta]$ and the points are counted with multiplicity.
+Geodesic representatives always attain the minimum.
+By multiplicity, we mean that we count a point with weight if the curves pass through it multiple times.
+To find the weight at a point $p$, we can slightly move the curves in a neighborhood of $p$ to have only simple intersections.
+Then, the minimum number of simple intersections is the weight.
+We can bound the intersection number above in terms of the product of the lengths.

 \begin{Prop} Let $X$ be a compact hyperbolic surface.
 Then we have: